Updated: Jul 11

-The Company started life with 2 printing machines in a basement in Grays Inn Road, but the Company really took off after moving production to the Neath Factory c 1947-48, funded in part by post-war Government regeneration grants.
+The Company started life with two printing machines in a basement in Grays Inn Road, but the Company really took off after moving production to the Neath Factory c1947-48, funded in part by post-war Government regeneration grants.

 Broadly, David G was head of sales and David S was in charge of Finance and Administration.
-The full Board consisted of these two , who alternated as Chairmen, David G’s uncle, Jack Elbery (Debbie Smith’s brother) who sales-managed some of the non-tobacco accounts, including Helena Rubenstein cosmetics, plus the works director Leslie Smart, who did a superb job in creating a family-like atmosphere in Neath.
+The full Board consisted of these two, who alternated as Chairmen, David G’s uncle, Jack Elbery (Debbie Smith’s brother), who sales-managed some of the non-tobacco accounts, including Helena Rubenstein cosmetics, plus the works director Leslie Smart, who did a superb job in creating a family-like atmosphere in Neath.
 This is an era in which emotional intelligence hadn’t even been heard of but employee empowerment and encouragement played a large part in the high productivity.
 There was a waiting list of local people wanting to join the company.
-DSS was the only major printing Company in the UK whose workers did not walk out during the nationwide NATSOPA strike in the late 1950’s (NB cannot find an historical link for this)
+DSS was the only major printing Company in the UK whose workers did not walk out during the nationwide NATSOPA strike in the late 1950s.
+(Cannot find an historical link for this.)